miyako/4d-plugin-apple-file-promises/README.md

 ### Discussion

-This plugin is design to add the following functionalities to 4D:
+This plugin is designed to add the following functionalities to 4D:

 * Drag and drop emails from typical clients (Mail, Outlook) directly to 4D.